By Harry Medved and Bruce Akiyama, co-authors of Hollywood Escapes: The Moviegoer's Guide to Southern California's Great Outdoors

 6. LA County Arboretum, Arcadia

 You can get lost in this vast city park located east of Downtown LA, which was originally a private ranch and botanical garden used for filming Tarzan the Ape Man and Alfred Hitchcock's Notorious.
-The main attraction is the 1885 Queen Anne Cottage, best known for its role on TV's Fantasy Island and as the Florida home of Dustin Hoffman and Barbra Streisand in Meet the Fockers.
+The main attraction is the 1885 Queen Anne Cottage, best known for its appearance in the intro of TV's Fantasy Island and as the Florida home of Dustin Hoffman and Barbra Streisand in Meet the Fockers.

 7. Arroyo Seco's Gabrielino Trail, Pasadena